Habits. Values. Beliefs. Routines.

 If you’re totally happy with your motherhood groove, that’s fantastic!!!
 Maybe you’ll find some fresh tools and ideas here.
 Even better, maybe you’ll be able to inspire and encourage another mama in the blog comments or on the Mama Rhythm Facebook page.

-If you want to embrace your motherhood, but it’s just crazy hard for you right now – If you long for a steady rhythm and a nurturing atmosphere – read on, Mama.
+If you want to embrace your motherhood, but it’s just crazy hard right now – If you long for a steady rhythm and a nurturing atmosphere – read on, Mama.

 I used to be a stressed-out natural yeller who felt like my children were big hurdles most of the time.

-After a ton of all the “hard stuff” that produces growth, I found my groove.
+After a ton of all the “hard stuff” that produces growth, I’m finding my groove.
+And I continue to learn and grow.

 And I love it.